thusya/flutter_sample/README.md

 A new Flutter project.

-I have updated the design aas per the Love to ride iOS app without Map.
+I have updated the design aas per the iOS app without Map.
 It has designed for android and iOS just for the showcase design with hard coded data and bottom sheet.

 ## Getting Started